breandan/galoisenne/README.md

 ./gradlew jupyterInstall [-Path=~/.jupyter_kotlin/libraries]
 ```

-To access Kotlin∇'s notebook support, use the following line magic:
+To access notebook support, use the following line magic:

 ```
-%use kotlingrad
+%use kaliningraph
 ```

 For more information, explore the [tutorial](notebooks/Hello%20Kaliningraph.ipynb).